 Horse mussels are important as they help stabilise mobile sea beds, thereby creating habitat for many other animals.
 Trawling and dredging destroy these habitats.
 The mussel beds or reefs are held together by the byssus threads of live and dead mussels that have tangled with dead mussel shells and any other detritus.

-As can be seen in the photograph on the right it bores into rocks aided by secretions from its pallial gland.
+As can be seen in the photograph above it bores into rocks aided by secretions from its pallial gland.
 Previously the mussel was considered a delicacy, but because collecting the mussel usually involved destroying the rocky habitat, the collection in many countries has now been banned or restricted.

 Above is Margaritifera margaritifera, the pearl mussel, a freshwater mussel.
 Fully grown specimens can reach 150 mm long, and can live fore 190 years.
 Large pearls are rare; most pearls are around 2 mm in diameter.
 It is found in large, fast rivers with sand or gravel beds in which it buries itself.
 Recently it has declined through pearl collecting.